marijnh/Eloquent-JavaScript/11_async.md

 Our friend the corvid expert has mapped the network of crow nests in the village of ((Hières-sur-Amby)), on the banks of the river Rhône.
-This map shows the nests and their connections.
+This map shows the nests and their connections:

 {{figure {url: "img/Hieres-sur-Amby.png", alt: "A network of crow nests in a small village"}}}